jjvanzon/Circular-Language-Spec/spec/introduction.md

 Splitting up Ideas
 ------------------

-Something that may play a role in software development, is splitting up a larger idea into smaller ideas.
+Something that could play a role in software development, is splitting up a larger idea into smaller ideas:

 ![](images/Circle%20Language%20Spec%20Introduction.001.png)

-This picture might display the idea of *a computer*, split up into four sub ideas: a monitor, keyboard, mouse and printer.
+This picture tries to demonstrate the idea of *a computer*, being split up into four sub ideas: a monitor, keyboard, mouse and printer.

-In Circular language, the main symbol for an idea may be a *circle:*
+In Circular language the main symbol for an idea may be a *circle:*

 <img src="images/Circle%20Language%20Spec%20Introduction.002.png" height="100" />

-Each sub idea might work more or less independently of the others. __Monitor__ may do its part, __Keyboard__ might do its part.
-It may be the super idea that could tie the sub ideas together.
-Meaning: the computer might make the link between a monitor, keyboard, mouse and printer.
-A super idea may combine the sub ideas and might manage communication between sub ideas.
+Each sub idea could work more or less independently of the others. __Monitor__ does its part, __Keyboard__ does its part.
+The *super* idea might tie the sub ideas together.
+Meaning: the computer may make the link between a monitor, keyboard, mouse and printer.
+A super idea could combine the sub ideas and manage communication between the sub ideas.

 In computer programming, ideas may be called *objects*.
 Each object might be responsible for its own part of a system.

 ![](images/Circle%20Language%20Spec%20Introduction.003.png)

-A sub idea may be split up into sub ideas itself.
-Things might go on and on splitting up into smaller and smaller ideas.
+A sub idea could be split up into sub ideas itself.
+Things might go on and on splitting up into smaller and smaller ideas:

 <img src="images/Circle%20Language%20Spec%20Introduction.004.png" height="400" />